 For our range of community services to help refugees develop supportive social networks, build social capital, and strengthen their communities, STARTTS employs community development workers, youth workers, arts project officers, an enterprise facilitation officer and others.

-STARTTS has three dedicated full time trainers, including one clinical trainer, to assist other organisations understand refugee trauma and working effectively with people from refugee backgrounds.
+STARTTS has experienced trainers who assist other organisations understand torture and refugee trauma and working effectively with people from refugee backgrounds.
 STARTTS’ clinicians and community services workers also deliver training to services.